Hip-hop fashion: Influence

-As music played a significant role in the way people dressed during the 1990s, many celebrities were known as fashion icons, especially rappers.
-Legendary rapper, Tupac, was not only known for his resonating lyrics, but also his timeless style.
-He was seen as a trend setter during that period.
-His signature, classic style were bandanas paired with baggy overalls or Red Wings jersey.
-In return, he made bandanas into an iconic headwear accessory.
-Today, Snoop Dogg's fashion influence has taught society to be more accepting of different styles and has inspired fashion designers from all over the world to be innovative in their designs.
-Furthermore, Snoop Dogg's influence has taught people that confidence comes with pride, which is the key to feeling comfortable and looking good in your individual fashion style.
+Music played a significant role in fashion during the 1990s, and many celebrities, including prominent rappers, were known with influential fashion trends.
+California rapper Tupac, for example, was noted not only known for his music, but also his style, which included bandanas paired with baggy overalls or sports jerseys.
+His fashion choices contributed to the popularity of bandanas as a iconic fashion accessory at the time.
+Similarly today, Snoop Dogg's fashion influence, with association with West Coast Hip-Hop design, has been cited as influential in the broader acceptance of casual and streetwear-inspired clothing in popular culture.
+Examples include his message for people that confidence comes with pride, which he says is the key to feeling comfortable and looking good in your individual fashion style.

-Moreover, hip hop has also adopted and then transformed traditional or "old world" luxury symbols and made them modern-day, "cool" commodities.
-Rapper LL Cool J wore a Kangol hat back in the 1980s, when few Americans knew anything about the European hat maker, but its association with hip hop would invigorate the brand.
+Moreover, hip-hop has also adopted and then transformed traditional or "old world" luxury symbols and made them modern-day, "cool" commodities.
+Rapper LL Cool J wore a Kangol hat back in the 1980s, when few Americans knew anything about the European hat maker, but its association with hip-hop would invigorate the brand.
 In 2003, London-based Kangol acknowledged the popularity given its sixty-year-old brand by a young LL Cool J in 1983.